County Clerk’s unofficial results as of 10 p.m. Tuesday, June 4

 With the 2019 June primary behind them, Hazlet’s Republican and Democratic candidates for Township Committee are now able to set their sights on winning three seats in the November general election.
 It will be a real contest, with three seats up for grabs on the five-member governing body, which is currently all-Republican.

-The numbers may change slightly when all late mail-in ballots and provisional ballots are processed.
+The numbers have been updated to take into account all late mail-in ballots and provisional ballots.
 Under a new law, mail-in ballots arriving at the Monmouth County Clerk’s Office up to 48 hours after the polls close may still be counted if the ballot is postmarked by Election Day.

 Voter turnout in Hazlet’s 17 voting districts ranged from 2.15 to 5.79 of eligible voters.
 Overall in Monmouth County, 24,571, or 5.4% of 454,711 registered voters cast ballots in the primary.